4 Ways to Help Patients Overcome Medication Adherence Barriers

 4. Use AI to Improve Medication Adherence

 Artificial intelligence (AI) technology can identify patients at high risk of becoming non-adherent.
-In using AI as part of a patient support program, pharmacies can personalize every intervention by tailoring the channels, messaging, and timing to best suit each individual.
-This is targeting at the individual level to promote therapy initiation and medication adherence.
+In using AI as part of a patient support program, pharmaceutical manufacturers can personalize every touchpoint by tailoring the channels, message, timing, and frequency to best suit each individual.
+Using AI enables targeting the right patients with the right message at the right time via the right channels – at scale – to promote therapy initiation and medication adherence.

-AI can determine who is most at risk of non-adherence and predict the best intervention channel, content, timing, and frequency to achieve the best results rather than using a generic one-size-fits-all approach.
+AI can determine who is most at risk of non-adherence and predict the best outreach to achieve the best results rather than using a generic one-size-fits-all approach.
 Additionally, the AI gets smarter over time by continuously learning from patient behaviors, new data about them, and optimizing patient outreach.

 AllazoHealth’s AI technology enables one-to-one patient engagement that improves initiation, adherence, patient experience, and health outcomes, while optimizing program performance, costs, and efficiencies.
-To learn more about personalizing interventions using AI, visit Patient Support Programs.
+To learn more about personalizing patient communications using AI, visit Patient Support Programs.

 Walgreens used AI to boost its medication adherence program performance